The Changing Transition to Adulthood: A TAG Talk

 The path from adolescence to adulthood has become a complicated journey filled with uncertainty, shifting social and cultural expectations, growing social inequalities, and difficult economic choices and constraints.
 Scientific evidence reveals that slower, strategic transitions to adulthood can be beneficial and that family and other types of support are crucial in determining how young people fare in the United States.

 The video, The Changing Transition to Adulthood: A TAG Talk, can be viewed in one full-length format as well as broken out into seven segments (1, 2, 3, 4, 5, 6, 7) for viewing individually or as a group.
-Additional materials such as discussion guides, citations, and additional resources are being revised to make them compliant with 508 accessibility standards and will be posted when ready.
+Two accompanying discussion guides — one for professionals (PDF, 3 pages) and one for families (PDF, 3 pages) — can be used in a variety of settings, including staff meetings, conference sessions, or trainings, and instructions for preparation and facilitation are provided.
+Dr. Stettersten's biography, transcripts, citations, and additional resources are also provided.